timburr1/timburr1.github.io/_posts/2018-09-26-DO-NOT-KEEP-LIVING.md

 ---
 layout: post
-title: DO NOT KEEP LIVING LIKE THIS- BURNING MAN 2018
+title: DO NOT KEEP LIVING LIKE THIS- Burning Man 2018
 author: tim
 tags: travel
 ---